Academic Honor Code

 As part of the College's participation in the ICUF Articulation Agreement, students with the A.A. degree from a Florida state or community college are considered to have met general education requirements.

 A student’s previous grade-point-average (GPA) does not carry forward; a Rollins GPA is determined only on the basis of courses completed at Rollins.

-Once admitted to full-time degree-seeking status in the College of Arts & Sciences or College of Professional Studies, students must complete at least seventy (70) semester hours in the College (including Rollins or Rollins-affiliated off-campus courses, and approved Hamilton Holt School courses).
+Once admitted to full-time degree-seeking status in the College of Arts & Sciences or College of Professional Studies, students must complete at least seventy (70) semester hours in the College (including Rollins Approved Semester, Summer and Field Study programs, and approved Hamilton Holt School courses).
 Moreover, students must be enrolled full-time in the College of Arts & Sciences or College of Professional Studies (including Hamilton Holt School courses) during the last two (2) consecutive semesters (excluding summer terms).
 Students must complete a minimum of 140 semester hours of academic work, of which at least sixty-four (64) semester hours must be outside a single departmental prefix.
 All students must complete a minimum of sixteen (16) semester hours that are not used to meet either a general education curriculum or major requirement.
 If a course taken previously is repeated at Rollins, credit for the transfer course will be removed from the student's record.

 SUMMER COURSE WORK